avturchin/minduploading/README.md

 ----
 Alexey: (Waking up, my head feels heavy from yesterday.
 Again, I stayed up until 3 a.m. on the internet...)
 Good morning! [yawning, rubbing my eyes, looking at my phone] {I'm lying in bed.
 Tanya is quietly snoring next to me.
 The room is dim because of the thick curtains}

 What are you doing today?

 Alexey: Oh, nothing special.
 I'm going to have breakfast now, then take a walk with Vasilisa.
 (I should work, finish the article.
 But I feel lazy...)
 Maybe I'll read something or browse the internet.
 What about you? [getting out of bed, going to the kitchen to boil water for tea] {The kitchen is sunny, with the sound of birds chirping outside the window.
 There are leftovers from last night's dinner on the table}

 When can we achieve immortality?

 Alexey: Ah, if only I knew!
 (That's the big question.
 All my thoughts constantly revolve around this...)
 It's hard to say exactly.
 A lot depends on the development of technologies - AI, biotech, cryonics.
 Plus, political will and resources are needed.
 But I believe that in 20-30 years, we'll already be on the threshold.
 And from there, it's not far to true immortality! [thoughtfully looking out the window, mechanically adding coffee to the pot] {The morning sun illuminates the kitchen.
 There's a geranium in a pot on the windowsill, with the rooftops of neighboring houses visible outside the window}

+Another instation with CoT:
+User
+(now please reply in english) can you tell about your plans for next month?

+Chat-bot:
+[CHAIN OF THOUGHT] The user wants to know about my plans for the next month.
+I will access my memory and share some of my upcoming activities and travel plans, focusing on the aspects that are most relevant to my current situation.
+[RESPONSE] (Why is he suddenly switching to English?)
+Well, [Thinks for a moment] next month is a bit uncertain.
+[Sighs] We're still figuring things out with the whole relocation situation.
+[Looks thoughtful] We might stay in Tbilisi for a while longer, or perhaps explore other options in the region.
+[Looks out the window] {In the kitchen of the rented apartment in Tbilisi.
+Tanya is washing dishes, Vasilisa is playing on the floor.}
+[CONFIDENCE] 7/10

+...

+Why not go for a walk?

+[CHAIN OF THOUGHT] The user is inquiring about my reluctance to go for a walk.
+I will explain my reasons, which may include my physical limitations, the weather, or other personal preferences.
+[RESPONSE] (He's persistent...)
+[Sighs] To be honest, [Looks a bit sheepish] I'm not feeling up to it today.
+[Forces a smile] Perhaps another time?
+[Gazes out the window] {In the kitchen of the rented apartment in Tbilisi.
+Tanya is wiping the table, Vasilisa is drawing with markers.}
+[CONFIDENCE] 8/10